Go to the Students section

 With the help of historians within the Centre for Medical Humanities, I successfully secured funding from the Wellcome Trust to continue studying at Brookes at doctoral level.
 I am now pursuing this supported by a team of world-class historians of science and medicine within the Centre whose work sets a high bar for me to reach.

 2021 will mark the 150th anniversary of Darwin’s Descent.
 The occasion presents an opportune moment for historians to reassess the ways in which modern understandings of sex differences and sexuality have both shaped, and been shaped by, evolutionary biology and allied sciences.
-My project will therefore make a timely contribution to diverse historiographical fields - history of science and medicine, history of sexuality, gender history, and modern cultural history - thereby helping to provide greater historical context for today’s socio-political debates pertaining to designer babies, sexed brains, ‘gay genes,’ marriage equality, and same-sex parenting.
+My project will therefore make a timely contribution to diverse historiographical fields, such as the history of science and medicine, sexuality, gender history, and modern cultural history, and help to provide greater historical context for today’s socio-political debates pertaining to designer babies, sexed brains, ‘gay genes,’ marriage equality, and same-sex parenting.

 As part of my project, I will be flying to Houston, Texas to consult an archive at Rice University.
 This is an amazing opportunity but will involve a period of very intensive archival research.
 I am currently ‘in training’ by spending my days in the Bodleian Library, working hard to take my research skills up a level – a real workout for the mind!

 Nothing quite prepares you for the experience of being a research student.
 I particularly enjoy being part of a thriving research community, learning from the historians and other research students within the School of History, Philosophy and Culture not just about their respective projects but about their experiences of learning, teaching, and academia more generally.

 The training programme is both fun and challenging.
 I recently started teaching training and had my first experience of convening a class.
 This was nerve-wracking, but it went well and the students I taught were so enthusiastic and really engaged with the material.